cliveyg/poptape-auctions/README.md

 bid
 ```
 The microservice creates a queue with the name of username (I think I need to change
-this to make each queue unique as a user can bid on more than one item at a time - not
+this to make each queue unique as a user can bid on more than one lot at a time - not
  sure if RabbitMQ allows queues with non-unique names).
-The queue is bound to the exchange with the name that corresponds to the item\_id.
+The queue is bound to the exchange with the name that corresponds to the lot\_id.
 Any subsequent websocket data sent is published to the exchange and all subscribers
 receive the messages to their own websocket.